What is a Funeral Celebrant?

 Those who wish to have a unique, completely personalized service.
 Families who may not be affiliated with a church and want enhancements from traditional services.
 People who identify as “Spiritual but Not Religious”, agnostic, or atheist.
 An interfaith family that would like to bring different beliefs into one Remembrance.

-What venues are available for Funerals, Memorials or Celebrations of Life?
+What Colorado venues are available for Celebrations of Life?

-We are fortunate in Colorado to have a multitude of outdoor and indoor Venues.
-Visit my Resources page to see some unique locations for Memorials and Celebrations of Life.
+Colorado has a multitude of wonderful outdoor and indoor Venues.
+Visit the Resources page to see some unique locations for Memorials and Celebrations of Life.

 How long will the Ceremony last?